-Any e-mail received in the contact center is submitted by E-mail Server Java to the Inbound queue (see Figure 311 on page 356).
-Using Inbound view with no Conditions or Order By information (see page 261), interactions are extracted from the queue and passed to the routing strategy Process ABC.
+Any e-mail that is received in the contact center is submitted by E-mail Server to the Inbound queue (see Figure 320 on page 366).
+Using Inbound view that has no Conditions or Order By information (see page 271), interactions are extracted from the queue and passed to the Process ABC routing strategy.